InGo-LLP/docs/event_usage.md

 ## Listenting and Reacting to Events

 Now that you know what eveents the InGO widgets emit, you can add code to listen for these events and react to them.
+In the following examples, replace 'EVENT_NAME_HERE' with one of the events listed above.
+The widget ID referenced should be the ID of your unique widget, and must correspond to one of the widgets you've installed in the page.

 ### Suscribe to events